 Positive affect and life satisfaction in Australian adolescents

 Rose, Lauren (2008) Positive affect and life satisfaction in Australian adolescents.
-Doctorate (other than PhD) thesis, University of Southern Queensland.
+Coursework Masters thesis, University of Southern Queensland.
 (Unpublished)

 Abstract